-The deeply flawed "peace process" initiated at Oslo, combined with the daily frustrations and humiliations inflicted upon Palestinians in the occupied territories, converged to ignite a second intifada beginning in late September 2000.
-On September 28, Likud leader Ariel Sharon visited the Noble Sanctuary (Temple Mount) in the company of 1000 armed guards; in the context of July's tense negotiations over Jerusalem's holy places, and Sharon's well-known call for Israeli annexation of East Jerusalem, this move provoked large Palestinian protests in Jerusalem.
-Israeli soldiers killed six unarmed protesters.
-These killings inaugurated over a month of demonstrations and clashes across the West Bank and the Gaza Strip.
-For a brief period, these demonstrations spread into Palestinian towns inside Israel.
+The problems with the "peace process" initiated at Oslo, combined with the daily frustrations and humiliations inflicted upon Palestinians in the Occupied Territories, as well as corruption in the Palestinian Authority, converged to ignite a second intifada in late September 2000.
+On September 28, Likud candidate for prime minister Ariel Sharon visited the Temple Mount (Noble Sanctuary) accompanied by 1,000 armed guards.
+In light of Sharon's well-known call for maintaining Israel's annexation of East Jerusalem, this move provoked large Palestinian protests in Jerusalem.
+The following day, Palestinians threw rocks at Jews praying at the Western Wall.
+Israeli police then stormed the Temple Mount and killed at least four and wounded 200 unarmed protesters.
+By the end of the day Israeli forces killed three more Palestinians in Jerusalem.

+These killings inaugurated demonstrations and clashes across the West Bank and the Gaza Strip.
+In October there were widespread solidarity demonstrations and a general strike in Arab and mixed towns inside Israel, in the course of which police killed 12 unarmed Palestinian citizens of Israel.